 Brian Trentman is an Attorney who has practiced primarily in the Criminal Justice field.
 As his wife, Mary Trentman, became more involved with Restorative Practices, Brian began assisting at Summer Institutes and Training Sessions.
 He has been inspired by the potential benefits of restorative work in reducing and preventing criminal behavior.
 In addition to his role on the Board of Directors, Brian serves on the Finance Committee.

 Mary Trentman has over 25 years experience in Elementary and Middle School Education.
 Over the past six years, Mary has assisted and presented at a number of Summer Institutes and Training Sessions in Missouri, Illinois, and Kansas.
 She is passionate about sharing Restorative Practices with other faculty and parents, but especially with students.
 She leads the restorative team in her school, and her students have inspired us with their presentations at local and national trainings.
 Three of her grandchildren attend the school at which she teaches.

-ANN POLAN - Communications Manager
+ANN POLAN - Trainer and Social Media

 Ann Polan, MA, NCC, is a certified school counselor in St. Louis, Missouri and has been working with elementary and middle school students for over 10 years.
 She holds a Masters of Arts in Education and Human Development and has her certification through the National Board of Certified Counselors.
 She is a professional member of the American School Counselor Association and the Missouri School Counselor Association.
 She lives in St. Louis with her husband and two children.